-Jawline Sculpting, or contouring, has become one of the biggest filler trends of 2020.
+Jawline contouring with fillers, has become one of the biggest filler trends of 2020.
 Most patients will need 2-4 syringes to achieve a sharp, defined look.
 Those looking for a softer result may be able to achieve it with less.

 Generally, we find older patients have lost some of their normal bone volume, as part of the natural aging process, and they usually need a very firm filler, like Radiesse, Defyne, or Voluma, which tend to be more expensive, but do last longer.

 Younger patients are usually looking to “tweak” their look – and that can be a small tweak with a softer filler, such as with 1-2 syringes Juvederm., or it can be a more dramatic change, such as with 4 syringes of Radiesse.

 The temples are often an overlooked part of the face, but 2-4 syringes for a temple that’s hollowed out can completely change the proportions of the face.